WindyYam/UnityGaussianSplatting_WebGPU_Export/readme.md

 As a result, this is a portability-focused fork primarily targeting WebGPU with high visual fidelity splat rendering that works well on constrained / upcoming WebGPU platforms.
 To maximize compatibility on Web and WASM, the implementation favors CPU-side hierarchical culling and small per-node sorts (which run in parallel when available) rather than relying on large, complex GPU-only global sorts.

+Edit: Not until later I realise on most browser there is only 1 available thread core, so parellel sort doesn't benefit too much in WebGPU, then why the heck it looks visually fast?
+I've no idea to to this, maybe the sort overhead is much less than I'd thought?

 ## Highlights
 - Hierarchical octree build (configurable depth & leaf capacity) + outlier bucket.
 - Frustum culling at node granularity drastically reduces sort domain.